betaflight/betaflight.com/docs/wiki/guides/current/3D-Setup.md

 - **BL Heli ESC:**

 (norm/reverse/birectional slider in BLHeli GUI) and set max pwm in the ESC GUI to the maximum your transmitter outputs on the throttle channel (normally 2000us) and min pwm to the minimum (normally 1000us) and the midpoint to halfway between (normally 1500us).
-The ESC will not ouput to the motors if its input is at the midpoint +/- a small deadband.
+The ESC will not output to the motors if its input is at the midpoint +/- a small deadband.

 - **Kiss 24A ESC:**